Walter Riehl: Later years

 Despite his extreme views on the Jews, Riehl was more committed to constitutional methods than some of his DNSAP colleagues and he became a critic of some of the group's excesses, such that he was expelled again on 9 August 1933.
 He was especially critical of the leadership of Theodor Habicht and Alfred Frauenfeld, in particular the botched Coup d'état of 1934 which resulted in the murder of Engelbert Dollfuss.
-Advocating a more Christianity-based form of nationalism, he established the Weiner Stadtklub as an ideological discussion group in 1937, although this proved to be largely Nazi in character.
+Advocating a more Christianity-based form of nationalism, he established the Wiener Stadtklub as an ideological discussion group in 1937, although this proved to be largely Nazi in character.

 Briefly held in detention by the Gestapo after the Anschluss, he then attempted to join the NSDAP but was rejected on account of his shaky record on supporting union with Germany.
 He was eventually allowed to join the Nazi Party although he was never more than a rank-and-file member.

 He disappeared from the public eye after this although after the Second World War he held membership of the Austrian People's Party.
 Riehl died in Vienna.